 I’m starting out the project by installing a set of french doors I found for $50 on Facebook Marketplace.
 The doors came with the frame and all of the hardware so the price was a steal.
 I’ll be sharing how to install used interior doors later on.

-Second on the to do list is having a 14 inch sun tunnel from Velux installed with a light kit.
+The second thing on the to-do list is having a 14-inch sun tunnel from Velux installed with a light kit.
 We already have a flush light in the center of the ceiling so the minimal look of the sun tunnel opening will look like it was there all along.
 Bonus with the light kit, the sun tunnel can be turned on as a flush mount light too.

 It’s really the perfect solution to bring in natural light into our windowless room without costing an arm and leg.
 I’ve been waiting 14 months to do this so this is huge for me!
 Here’s a pic I took when walking through the house on closing day.

 My hope is to have office sized cabinets built-in for the lower part of the office wall with a desktop that goes all the way across and floating shelves on the upper wall.
 But I do have a plan B in mind if the cabinets don’t work out as I’m trying to do this makeover for under a few hundred dollars.

 The remaining details are still up in the air depending on if new furniture is coming or not.
 But I can assure you layered textiles and lots of color and global interest will be a part of it.

 If anything I will use my two wing back recliner chairs that I had reupholstered for last year’s Spring One Room Challenge in the gorgeous blue velvet and black and white crane fabric that will pair nicely with the wallpaper.
 That way the office can function as a den.

 Ideally, I will find a sofa bed to use for the den so it can double (or triple) as a guest room.